 Wolf Studios Wales, Cardiff Bay

 'The vast 250,000 sq ft Bad Wolf Studios in Cardiff Bay played host to a number of large sets that the production required, including a huge replica of Oxford University’s acclaimed Bodleian Library in which the action really kicks off.
 I was told that over 5km of books were needed to line the shelves!
-No small undertaking but the results are breathtaking.'
+No small undertaking but the results are breathtaking.
+We also created the interior of Bishop House, Emily and Sarah’s home here, along with the interior of Matthew’s ancestral home, Sept-Tours.'

 Aberglasney Gardens, Carmarthenshire

 'The medieval Aberglasney House and Gardens in Carmarthenshire boasts one of the finest gardens in Wales, part of which served as the gardens for Sept-Tours, the fictional family home of the de Clermont family.
-It’s a really versatile location for a set which I have also used to shoot scenes for Da Vinci’s Demons.'
+It’s a really versatile location for a set which I have also used to shoot scenes for Da Vinci’s Demons.
+Sept-Tours features in Seasons 2 and 3 as well as Season 1 and it was great to come back.
+Gardens, little temples and cloisters from Aberglasney all make an appearance.
+It’s a sweet little place, the people are amazing.'

 Carew Castle, Pembrokeshire

-'Carew Castle in Pembrokeshire doubled as the ruins of La Pierre, the home of vampire Gerbert of Aurillac, where Diana visits.
+'Carew Castle in Pembrokeshire doubled as the ruins of La Pierre, the home of vampire Gerbert of Aurillac, where Diana is kidnapped and tortured by the powerful witch Satu in Season 1.
 The castle is situated so beautifully on an incredible estuary, and is also home to a large colony of bats which we had to be very careful to work around and not disturb.
 An ancient castle full of bats seemed very appropriate for a show about witches and vampires!'

 Llyn y Fan Fach, Carmarthenshire

-'When we were looking for a location to shoot the scenes where Matthew Clairmont and daemon Hamish Osborne go hunting, we needed to find a stunning natural environment that would double as the Scottish Highlands (the location written in the book).
+'When we were looking for a location to shoot the scenes where Matthew Clairmont and daemon Hamish Osborne go hunting in Season 1, we needed to find a stunning natural environment that would double as the Scottish Highlands (the location written in the book).
 We found just the place in the mythical lake Llyn y Fan Fach in the Brecon Beacons National Park.'

 Cardiff Market, Cardiff